microtrain/bootcamp/15-ApacheCordova/01-Cordova.md

 sudo update-alternatives --config java
 ```

 Now set the path using your favorite editor.
-In my case the path is at _/usr/lib/jvm/java-8-oracle/jre/bin/java_ so I will add this line ```JAVA_HOME="/usr/lib/jvm/java-8-oracle"``` to the environment file.
+In my case the path is at _/usr/lib/jvm/java-8-oracle/jre/bin/java_ so I will add this line ```JAVA_HOME="/usr/lib/jvm/java-8-oracle"``` to the .bashrc file.

 ```sh
 vim ~/.bashrc